Adding a Bullhorn Bridge Definition

 To add a Bullhorn Bridge definition, follow these steps:

-1 Select one or more pipeline segments in the Select ROWs window.
+Select ROWs window.
 Select pipeline segment(s) with facilities you want to include in the Bullhorn Bridge definition.
-Click Save to close the window (Figure 10-56).
+Click

 Figure 10-56.
 Select ROWs

-2 Click Tools > Bridge to open the Bridge window (Figure 10-57).
+Bridge to open the

 Figure 10-57.
 Bridge